-Unofficial funds are monies that do not belong to Somerset County Council but for which employees of SCC are accountable during the course of their employment.
+Unofficial funds are monies that do not belong to Somerset Council but for which employees of Somerset Council are accountable during the course of their employment.

 All staff involved with the administration of an unofficial fund must comply with this policy.

-All unofficial funds must be clearly identified as such and the relevant SCC Finance Manager informed of the existence of the fund and its purpose (see appendix A)
+All unofficial funds must be clearly identified as such and the relevant Somerset Council finance manager informed of the existence of the fund and its purpose (see appendix A).

-Neither the name of the fund nor the bank account should include Somerset County Council.
+Neither the name of the fund nor the bank account should include Somerset Council.

 A bank account should be opened for the fund and the bank mandate must include a requirement for two signatories to sign cheques – cheques must never be pre-signed.
 Unofficial fund bank accounts must not be allowed to overdraw.